datamadness/Automatic-skewness-transformation-for-Pandas-DataFrame/ReadMe.md

 # Python function to automatically transform skewed data in Pandas DataFrame
-A python function that takes a Pandas DataFrame and automatically transforms any column that exceed specified skewness.
+A python function that takes a Pandas DataFrame and automatically transforms any column with numerical data that exceed specified skewness.
+This is very useful for quickly including skewness transformation in your Machine Learning pipeline.
+The script detects positive / negative skewness and applies suitable transformation.
 Article and example available on [my blog: ](https://datamadness.github.io/Skewness_Auto_Transform).

 ## Python files: